How do I size my computer for recording?

 Pro Tip: Going to go back to VSTI’s and the processor memory thing I was mentioning previously.

-Reverb is something that you are going to want on you know on your primary vocal.
-You’re going to want some probably on your background vocals etc., and maybe a little touch of here and they’re depending on where you want to space in the mix how deep.
-You want to put it back in the mix; you want to put that in a bus so basically think about this you this is one simple way to do it.
+Reverb is something that you are going to want on, you know, in your primary vocal.
+You’re going to want some probably on your background vocals etc., and maybe a little touch of here and they’re depending on where you want to space in the mix and how deep.
+You want to put it back in the mix; you want to put that on a bus, so basically think about this you.
+This is one simple way to do it.

-I just happen to like it Altiverb is my favorite for that, so I’ll put alt verb on one track on one bus right.
-That stereo bus in that group track then what I will do is I’ll assign various tracks to that bus.
+I just happen to like it.
+Altiverb is my favorite for that, so I’ll put an alt verb on one track on one bus right?
+That stereo bus in that group track, then what I will do is I’ll assign various tracks to that bus.

 If I want to get a feel for it, what does it sound like?
-All right it is nice group tracks by the way are still very valuable for a myriad of other things and including saving horsepower.
-There is a reason why I’m going after this, and it’s all about the amount of performance right?
+All right, it is nice to group tracks, by the way, is still very valuable for a myriad of other things and including saving horsepower.
+There is a reason why I’m going after this, and it’s all about the amount of performance, right?

-So, we have bus right return send, or we have an insert an insert means I have one plug-in.
+So, we have the bus right return send, or we have an insert.
+An insert means I have one plug-in.
 And I put it on one track, and it’s inserted into that track so signal comes you know virtually out of the track if you will it’s really coming into the track goes into the reverb comes out of the reverb back into the track again.
-So that is what I meant by the out of the track so it’s inserted in a loop it’s inserted in a serial connection if you will.
-So that is an insert I can put that insert on that group track.
+So that is what I meant by the out of the track, so it’s inserted in a loop, it’s inserted in a serial connection if you will.
+So that is an insert.
+I can put that insert on that group track.
 Which is how you would have to do that, or you could also do it on the stereo bus.
-You could I’d rather do it on a group track whatever your choice and then you’re going to add that as what they call send.
+You could I’d rather do it on a group track whatever your choice and then you’re going to add that as what they call to send.
 So basically, the signal is being fed through that reverb.
-But I may not want all the reverb brought back now the time of the reverb is going to be the same across the board.
-You know my pre-delays all the other fun stuff that comes with that.
-All the parameters if you will the reverb.
+But I may not want all the reverb brought back now.
+The time of the reverb is going to be the same across the board.
+You know my pre-delays with all the other fun stuff that comes with that.
+All the parameters, if you will the reverb.
 So, I get the same basic reverbs I have the same basic feel, so everybody is singing in the same room right, or concert hall or whatever red rock.

-Which sound amazing you know that is how you can do it’s really simple to get away with that so what is it doing is you’re conserving memory and you’re conserving CPU cycles.
-So that is a simple and foolproof way to get the most out of your entire projects and mixes is to do that consolidation using sends not necessarily inserts.
+Which sounds amazing.
+You know that is how you can.
+It’s really simple to get away with that, so what is it doing is you’re conserving memory and you’re conserving CPU cycles.
+So that is a simple and foolproof way to get the most out of your entire projects and mixes is to do that consolidation using sends, not necessarily inserts.

-If you can deal with it and that’s your workflow or you want to learn how to do that work flow that’s going to be all I’m going gonna talk about that was a lot to take in watch it a second time if you need to but bottom line is there’s a ton of ways you could save money on processing power if you size it right for your projects and your style of what you’re doing thank you all very much have a wonderful day and we’ll talk to you in the next video cheers
+If you can deal with it and that’s your workflow or you want to learn how to do that workflow that’s going to be all I’m going gonna talk about that was a lot to take in watching it a second time if you need to but the bottom line is there are a ton of ways you could save money on processing power if you size it right for your projects and your style of what you’re doing thank you all very much have a wonderful day and we’ll talk to you in the next video cheers